 Combining breastfeeding and pumping

 Many mothers combine nursing and pumping.
-This can offer flexibility and helps build a supply of breast milk.
+This can offer flexibility and helps build up a supply of breast milk.

 Practical: comfort, hygiene, and accessories